thosgood/this-weeks-finds/markdown/201-250/week203.md

 This is how it works for any completely integrable system.
-For any torus, there's an $n$-tuple of numbers describing the frequency with which paths on this torus wind around in each of the n directions.
+For any torus, there's an $n$-tuple of numbers describing the frequency with which paths on this torus wind around in each of the $n$ directions.
 If the ratios of these frequencies are all rational, paths on this torus trace out periodic orbits.
 Otherwise, they don't!